Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 - [ ] Consider any stretch tasks from last week's project that you did not attempt.
 - [ ] Keep track of the cleanliness of individual pets' cages and offer an option in the user interface to clean pet cages
-- [ ] DNA!
-In order to give your pets individual character, include as part of each pet's state one or more specific parameters for needs so that one pet may become hungrier/thirstier/more bored slower/faster than another pet. (*Tip: you could create a class to encapsulate this.*)

 ## Hints
 - Break this project down into smaller parts.
 Start with your VirtualPet class and then create your derived "type of pet" class before starting the new stuff.